-The competition is open to all the interested bachelor, master and PhD students enrolled at the Department of Information Engineering and Computer Science (DISI) of the University of Trento and at the Institut für Informatik of the University of Innsbruck.
+The competition is open to all the interested bachelor, master and PhD students enrolled at the University of Trento and at the University of Innsbruck.

 The participation to the challenge counts as study credits for the Multimedia Security course (University of Trento) and Information Security I Proseminar (University of Innsbruck).
 For further information, please contact Prof. Giulia Boato and Prof. Rainer Böhme, respectively.

 Teams must be composed of maximum 4 members.
 Single participants are also allowed.

 The development dataset is composed of forged images and the corresponding ground truth tampering maps, a binary image where nonzero pixels indicate the forged area.

 All the images contain a forgery, which is created starting from a background image by either applying a localized processing or superimposing an external object.
 Except for few cases, the background images (i.e., the original images before the creation of the forgery) have been taken with 4 cameras.
 We also provide original flat images taken from such cameras, which can be used to accurately extract the PRNU profiles to be exploited in the forensic analysis.

 The teams can use this corpus of images as starting point for the development of their forensic algorithm, whose performance will be measured later on the testing dataset.
 Go to the Download page for detailed information!

 The deadline for submitting the code has been postponed to February 28 at 23:59!